 The presence of higher levels of estrogen and a second X chromosome are believed to be the reasons for lower mortality rates among women.
 Tests on female mice infected with SARS have found that they die more quickly if their ovaries have been removed and estrogen production disrupted.

 Though it may be possible for pregnant women to transmit the virus to their kids, there is no strong evidence to support this theory.
-Investigation is currently being conducted on this question.
-UNICEF recommends pregnant women to immediately seek medical care once they start showing symptoms of Wuhan coronavirus infection.
+Investigations are currently being conducted on this question.
+UNICEF recommends that pregnant women immediately seek medical care once they start showing symptoms of Wuhan coronavirus infection.
 However, the United Nations Population Fund (UNFPA) warns that breastfeeding women should not be separated from their newborn babies.

 “There is no evidence that the illness can be transmitted through breastmilk.
 However, breastfeeding mothers who are infected should wear a mask when near their baby, wash their hands before and after feeding, and disinfect contaminated surfaces.
 If a mother is too ill to breastfeed, she should be encouraged to express milk for the baby, while taking all necessary precautions,” according to UNFPA.